The Ancient Technique Still Leaves a Mark on Today

 It may look like something straight out of a science fiction film, but a time-honored technique known as cupping is becoming more and more popular among busy professionals.
-Used both as a way to relieve muscle pain and illnesses, as well as a form of stress relief, cupping is a style of alternative health care therapy that focuses on the movement of blood, energy, and body fluids using glass suction cups.
-The benefits of cupping are numerous and include relief of flu symptoms, congestion, and muscle stiffness.
+Used both as a way to relieve muscle pain and illnesses, as well as a form of stress relief, cupping is a style of alternative health care therapy that focuses on the movement of blood, energy, and body fluids using glass or plastic suction cups.

 The History of Cupping

 Cupping falls within the realm of Oriental Medicine and is most often used in conjunction with Acupuncture and Moxibustion.
 Cupping dates to the Jin Dynasty (265-581), when the famous Taoist Ge Hong (281-341) described this method in his book, A Handbook of Prescriptions for Emergencies.
 The original cups used in this therapy were made from animal horns and used for draining abscesses.
 This type of cupping became known as Jiaofa, horn technique.

 During the Tang Dynasty (618-907) China underwent many economic, cultural, and medical developments, and cupping was used to treat pulmonary disorders.
 During the Qing Dynasty (1644-1840) the Chinese began to use bamboo cylinders as cups.
 The treatments expanded to help with headaches, colds, body aches, joint pain and abdominal pain.
 Glass cups were created in the 20th Century.
 Since the glass cups are transparent, it is easier for the therapist to control the treatment.
 Cupping therapy continues to be used for arthritis, digestive disorders, muscle pain, respiratory conditions, infertility and irregular menstruation.